4 Different Types of Coffee Beans You Should Know About

 Not only are there different types of coffee bean plants, but there are also different techniques used by coffee farmers, distinct preparations, and a wide range of preferences when it comes to choosing a coffee you enjoy.
 At Pax & Beneficia, we celebrate these differences and recognize them as one of the ways that we can express ourselves.

 We invite you to explore our new coffee roasts, which have been carefully crafted by hardworking coffee farmers around the world.
 After reading more about where they come from, you can better choose which one best suits your preferences!
 Click here to check out our new roasts, and if you find one you love, sign up for our subscription so you can get it delivered to your door at the frequency of your choice.
+You can also grab our locally roasted coffee at any of our locations.

 More articles